Approaching a Bristol model: Preliminaries: symmetric extensions, their iterations, and more

-It turns out that symmetrically generic filters are exactly the filters needed to interpret symmetric names.
-And we have the following theorem for productive iterations:\footnote{These include, of course, actual products, as well as single-step symmetric extensions.} \begin{theorem} Let $\PP$ be a productive iteration, and let $p\in\PP$ and $\dot x\in\IS$ be some symmetric name.
+It turns out that symmetrically generic filters are exactly the filters needed to interpret symmetric names, and that the following theorem holds. \begin{theorem} Let $\PP$ be a productive iteration,\footnote{These include, of course, actual products, as well as single-step symmetric extensions.}and let $p\in\PP$ and $\dot x\in\IS$ be some symmetric name.
 The following conditions are equivalent: \begin{enumerate} \item $p\forces^\IS\varphi(\dot x)$. \item For every symmetrically $V$-generic filter $G$ such that $p\in G$, $\IS^G\models\varphi(\dot x^G)$. \item For every $V$-generic filter $G$ such that $p\in G$, $\IS^G\models\varphi(\dot x^G)$. \end{enumerate} \end{theorem}

 It is not hard to check now that at least for the successor steps, the iteration of ``pointwise'' symmetrically generic filters is indeed a symmetrically generic filter.

 We finish this overview with a preservation theorem. \begin{theorem} Suppose that $\tup{\dot\QQ_\alpha,\dot\sG_\alpha,\dot\sF_\alpha\mid\alpha<\delta}$ defines a symmetric iteration, and $G$ is $V$-generic for the iteration.
 Moreover, assume that for every $\alpha<\delta$, $\1\forces_\alpha\dot\QQ_\alpha$ is weakly homogeneous and $\dot\sG_\alpha$ is rich enough to witness this.\footnote{We will say in this case that $\sG_\alpha$ witnesses the homogeneity of $\QQ_\alpha$.} Let $\eta$ be an ordinal such that there exists $\alpha_0<\delta$ that for any $\alpha\in(\alpha_0,\delta)$ the following equality holds: Then $V_\eta^{\IS_\delta^G}=V_\eta^{\IS_{\alpha_0+1}^{G\restriction\alpha_0+1}}$.
 In other words, if no sets of rank ${<}\eta$ were added at successor steps, none were added at limit steps either. \end{theorem} This theorem is in stark contrast to the familiar case in the usual context of iterated forcing: iterating, with finite support, forcings which are not c.c.c.\ will collapse cardinals; and iterating non-trivial forcings, even if they are c.c.c., will add Cohen reals at limit steps.
 But in the case of symmetric iterations, even if the forcings are non-trivial, as long as they are homogeneous and do not add reals, the limit steps will not add reals either.